Ionis Pharmaceuticals (NASDAQ:IONS) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of Ionis Pharmaceuticals (NASDAQ:IONS) from a buy rating to a hold rating in a research note released on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Ionis Pharmaceuticals (NASDAQ:IONS) from a buy rating to a hold rating in a report issued on Tuesday morning, Zacks.com reports.

 According to Zacks, “Ionis Pharmaceuticals, Inc. is a RNA-targeted drug discovery and development company which focuses on developing drugs for severe and rare diseases.
 Ionis Pharmaceuticals, Inc., formerly known as Isis Pharmaceuticals, Inc., is headquartered in Carlsbad, California. “

-A number of other research analysts have also recently commented on the stock.
-Cowen reaffirmed a hold rating on shares of Ionis Pharmaceuticals in a research report on Wednesday, October 16th.
-BidaskClub cut shares of Ionis Pharmaceuticals from a hold rating to a sell rating in a research report on Saturday, October 19th.
-TheStreet cut shares of Ionis Pharmaceuticals from a b- rating to a c rating in a research report on Thursday, August 8th.
-Needham & Company LLC set a $87.00 target price on shares of Ionis Pharmaceuticals and gave the company a buy rating in a research report on Wednesday, October 9th.
-Finally, ValuEngine cut shares of Ionis Pharmaceuticals from a sell rating to a strong sell rating in a research report on Wednesday, October 2nd.
-Two analysts have rated the stock with a sell rating, eight have assigned a hold rating and four have assigned a buy rating to the stock.
-Ionis Pharmaceuticals has an average rating of Hold and an average target price of $75.27.
+Other equities analysts also recently issued research reports about the stock.
+Morgan Stanley dropped their price target on shares of Ionis Pharmaceuticals from $68.00 to $63.00 and set an equal weight rating for the company in a research note on Friday, October 11th.
+ValuEngine cut shares of Ionis Pharmaceuticals from a sell rating to a strong sell rating in a research report on Wednesday, October 2nd.
+BMO Capital Markets decreased their price objective on shares of Ionis Pharmaceuticals from $96.00 to $95.00 and set an outperform rating for the company in a research report on Wednesday, July 24th.
+Needham & Company LLC set a $87.00 price objective on shares of Ionis Pharmaceuticals and gave the stock a buy rating in a research report on Wednesday, October 9th.
+Finally, Cowen reiterated a hold rating on shares of Ionis Pharmaceuticals in a research report on Wednesday, October 16th.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and four have assigned a buy rating to the company.
+Ionis Pharmaceuticals presently has a consensus rating of Hold and an average target price of $75.27.

-Ionis Pharmaceuticals (NASDAQ:IONS) last posted its earnings results on Wednesday, August 7th.
-The company reported ($0.01) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.27) by $0.26.
+Ionis Pharmaceuticals (NASDAQ:IONS) last issued its quarterly earnings results on Wednesday, August 7th.
+The company reported ($0.01) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.27) by $0.26.
 Ionis Pharmaceuticals had a net margin of 49.90% and a return on equity of 38.70%.
-The company had revenue of $164.00 million for the quarter, compared to analysts’ expectations of $145.31 million.
-During the same quarter in the prior year, the company posted ($0.29) earnings per share.
-Ionis Pharmaceuticals’s revenue for the quarter was up 39.0% compared to the same quarter last year.
-On average, equities analysts predict that Ionis Pharmaceuticals will post 0.25 EPS for the current fiscal year.
+The company had revenue of $164.00 million during the quarter, compared to the consensus estimate of $145.31 million.
+During the same quarter in the prior year, the firm posted ($0.29) EPS.
+The firm’s quarterly revenue was up 39.0% on a year-over-year basis.
+On average, research analysts expect that Ionis Pharmaceuticals will post 0.25 earnings per share for the current fiscal year.

-In other Ionis Pharmaceuticals news, Chairman Stanley T. Crooke sold 22,000 shares of the business’s stock in a transaction dated Wednesday, August 21st.
-The shares were sold at an average price of $71.52, for a total transaction of $1,573,440.00.
-Following the sale, the chairman now directly owns 79,634 shares in the company, valued at $5,695,423.68.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-2.40% of the stock is owned by corporate insiders.
+In other Ionis Pharmaceuticals news, Chairman Stanley T. Crooke sold 22,000 shares of the firm’s stock in a transaction on Wednesday, August 21st.
+The shares were sold at an average price of $71.52, for a total value of $1,573,440.00.
+Following the completion of the sale, the chairman now directly owns 79,634 shares in the company, valued at $5,695,423.68.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 2.40% of the company’s stock.

-Large investors have recently modified their holdings of the business.
-Advisory Services Network LLC increased its stake in Ionis Pharmaceuticals by 38.5% during the second quarter.
-Advisory Services Network LLC now owns 907 shares of the company’s stock worth $58,000 after purchasing an additional 252 shares during the period.
-Daiwa Securities Group Inc. increased its stake in shares of Ionis Pharmaceuticals by 567.4% during the second quarter.
-Daiwa Securities Group Inc. now owns 5,840 shares of the company’s stock worth $375,000 after buying an additional 4,965 shares during the period.
-Polianta Ltd purchased a new stake in shares of Ionis Pharmaceuticals during the second quarter worth approximately $1,079,000.
-Pacer Advisors Inc. purchased a new stake in shares of Ionis Pharmaceuticals during the second quarter worth approximately $1,307,000.
-Finally, Charles Schwab Investment Management Inc. increased its stake in shares of Ionis Pharmaceuticals by 5.8% during the second quarter.
-Charles Schwab Investment Management Inc. now owns 616,513 shares of the company’s stock worth $39,624,000 after buying an additional 33,997 shares during the period.
-Institutional investors own 88.98% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of IONS.
+Invesco Ltd. grew its holdings in shares of Ionis Pharmaceuticals by 2,754.9% during the second quarter.
+Invesco Ltd. now owns 2,271,539 shares of the company’s stock valued at $145,992,000 after buying an additional 2,191,974 shares during the last quarter.
+Renaissance Technologies LLC acquired a new position in shares of Ionis Pharmaceuticals during the second quarter valued at about $112,814,000.
+BlackRock Inc. grew its holdings in shares of Ionis Pharmaceuticals by 15.5% during the second quarter.
+BlackRock Inc. now owns 8,802,576 shares of the company’s stock valued at $565,743,000 after buying an additional 1,181,004 shares during the last quarter.
+Sumitomo Mitsui Trust Holdings Inc. grew its holdings in shares of Ionis Pharmaceuticals by 357.9% during the second quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 805,100 shares of the company’s stock valued at $51,744,000 after buying an additional 629,275 shares during the last quarter.
+Finally, Nuveen Asset Management LLC grew its holdings in shares of Ionis Pharmaceuticals by 3,803.9% during the second quarter.
+Nuveen Asset Management LLC now owns 482,909 shares of the company’s stock valued at $31,037,000 after buying an additional 470,539 shares during the last quarter.
+Hedge funds and other institutional investors own 88.95% of the company’s stock.

 About Ionis Pharmaceuticals